Where the terms come from, or "click me gently"

 Packaging the Glossary in a Terminology Database

 It is not enough to simply create a Glossary — it must be connected with the translation environment utilized by the customer's translators.
 Then, the Glossary has to be converted to the format of one or another database.

 In the most simple cases, you do not need the database in principle —the customer produces the Glossaries in Excel table format.

 However, in the case of Computer-Assisted Translation (CAT), turning the Glossary into a CAT System readable format is required.
 There may be a variety of problems (the world of information technology is far from perfect — the way the programmers are sometimes being called - "tech ninjas", or their jargon phrase -"to monkey around" are no accident!).
 Encoding can fail, and in this case, you'll see some "mojibake" instead of letters.
-Not all letters in a row - just some favorite ones, such as the Russian letter "я" - can end up incorrectly converted.
+Not all letters in a row can end up incorrectly converted.
 Some reserved characters may also get misplaced - a lot of things can happen.
 Therefore, even if you have an excellent, professionally prepared Glossary, it is better to entrust its conversion into a terminological database to the experts.
 After all, they're well aware of common problems of converting data into one or another format for different languages, and are well aware of how to professionally handle them.